The Fundamentals of Information Management was the title of a presentation I gave to various audiences at Microsoft Corp. in 2014 and 2015.

-In other words, Italian merchants in the Middle Ages invented fully-functional, manually-operated relational database management systems nearly 700 years before the mathematical foundations of such systems were to be formally described.
+In other words, medieval merchants in northern Italy had invented fully-functional, manually-operated relational database management systems nearly 700 years before the logical foundations of those systems were to be formally described.

 This astonishing fact stands as evidence that computers and technology have not fundamentally changed the basic nature of information management as has been assumed since the 1970's.
 It reestablishes that information management is a business discipline, rather than a technology or even a hybrid discipline; and that the business discipline of information management is, indeed, based on fundamental principles.
 And not just any fundamental principles but principles considered by some to be the most fundamental of all principles.
 Kurt Gödel, the best friend of Albert Einstein and whom their colleagues saw as his intellectual equal, described mathematical logic as:

 a science prior to all others, which contains the ideas and principles underlying all sciences" (1945)

 Compare Gödel's statement about logic to the following statements by Werner Sombart about double-entry bookkeeping: